 It is important to distinguish the unpredictability of classical chaos from unpredictability in the evolution of a quantum mechanical system.
 A classical system evolves under precisely deterministic differential equations.
-Given a full characterization of the system at any time t, the system is fully specified at a time $t + \Delta t$ later for any $\Delta t$ .
+Given a full characterization of the system at any time t, the system is fully specified at a later time $t + \Delta t$, for any Δt .
 However, what characterizes a chaotic system is that the evolution of two identical systems in neighboring initial states will eventually evolve so that they follow totally different histories.
-The time for this to happen is called the Lyapunov time (see Ex.
-14.11).
-The practical significance of this essentially mathematical feature is that if, as will always be the case, we can only specify the initial state up to a given accuracy (due to practical considerations, not issues of principle), then the true initial state could be any one of those lying in some region, and we have no way of predicting what the state will be after a few Lyapunov times.
+The time for this to happen is called the Lyapunov time.
+The practical significance of this essentially mathematical feature is that if, as will always be the case, we can only specify the initial state up to a given accuracy (due to practical considerations, not issues of principle), then the true initial state could be any one of those lying in some region, so we have no way of predicting what the state will be after a few Lyapunov times.
 Quantum mechanical indeterminacy is different.
-If we can prepare a system in a given state described by a wave function, the evolution will be governed quite deterministically by the time-dependent Schrödinger equation.
+If we can prepare a system in a given state described by a wave function, then the wave function's evolution will be governed fully deterministically by the time-dependent Schrödinger equation.
 However, if we choose to make a measurement of an observable, many quite distinct outcomes are immediately possible and the system will be left in an eigenstate corresponding to the actual measured outcome.
 The quantum mechanical description of classical chaos is the subject of quantum chaos.

 The realisation that many classical systems have an intrinsic unpredictability despite being deterministic from instant to instant has been widely publicised in popularisations of research into chaos.
 However it is not particularly new.
-It was well understood, for example, by Poincaré at the turn of the century, and watching the weather report on the nightly news bears witness to its dissemination into the popular culture!
+It was well understood, for example, by Poincaré around 1900, and watching the weather report on the nightly news bears witness to its dissemination into the popular culture!
 What is new and intriguing is the manner in which the transition from a deterministic to a non-predictable evolution happens.